- Features and Benefits

 - Statistics and Monitoring

-Ambassador is a specialized control plane for Envoy Proxy.
-In this architecture, Ambassador translates configuration (in the form of Kubernetes annotations) to Envoy configuration.
+The Ambassador Edge Stack is a specialized control plane for Envoy Proxy.
+In this architecture, the Ambassador Edge Stack translates configuration (in the form of Kubernetes Custom Resources) to Envoy configuration.
 All actual traffic is directly handled by the high-performance Envoy Proxy.

-- Service owner defines configuration in Kubernetes manifests.
+- The service owner defines configuration in Kubernetes manifests.

-- When the manifest is applied to the cluster, the Kubernetes API notifies Ambassador of the change.
+- When the manifest is applied to the cluster, the Kubernetes API notifies the Ambassador Edge Stack of the change.

-- Ambassador parses the change and transforms the configuration to a semantic intermediate representation.
+- The Ambassador Edge Stack parses the change and transforms the configuration into a semantic intermediate representation.
 Envoy configuration is generated from this IR.